Upstate New York Council

 2020 PROJECT

-Despite COVID and not being able to have “traditional” events, in 2020 we were still able to raise funds to protect the kids we have supported over the past three years in the Kibra Slums of Kenya from the impact of COVID-19.
-In Nairobi’s overcrowded slums and settlements, social distancing is almost impossible.
+Despite COVID and not being able to have “traditional” events, in 2020 we were still able to raise funds to protect the kids we have supported over the past three years in the Kibra area of Nairobi, Kenya from the impact of COVID-19.
+In the overcrowded Kibra area, one of the largest areas of extreme urban poverty in the world, social distancing is almost impossible.

 With your help we provided Kibra with personal protective equipment (PPE): 10,000 surgical masks, 10,000 N95 masks 10,000 disposable gowns, and 100 Handwashing stations and soap for this very poor community.